Wilton Cardinal Gregory

 Wilton Cardinal Gregory is the seventh Archbishop of Washington.

-His Eminence Wilton Cardinal Gregory was born December 7, 1947 in Chicago to Wilton Sr. and Ethel Duncan Gregory; he has two sisters, Elaine and Claudia.
+His Eminence Wilton Cardinal Gregory was born December 7, 1947, in Chicago to Wilton Sr. and Ethel Duncan Gregory; he has two sisters, Elaine and Claudia.
 He attended St. Carthage Grammar School, where he converted to Catholicism.
-He attended Quigley Preparatory Seminary South, Niles College (now St. Joseph’s College Seminary) of Loyola University and St. Mary of the Lake Seminary.
+He attended Quigley Preparatory Seminary South, Niles College (later became the now-closed St. Joseph’s College Seminary) of Loyola University and St. Mary of the Lake Seminary.

-After having served as an associate pastor of Our Lady of Perpetual Help Parish in Glenview, IL as a member of the faculty of St. Mary of the Lake Seminary in Mundelein and as a master of ceremonies to Cardinals John Cody and Joseph Bernardin, he was ordained an auxiliary bishop of Chicago on December 13, 1983.
-On February 10, 1994, he was installed as the seventh bishop of the Diocese of Belleville, IL where he served for the next eleven years.
-On December 9, 2004, Pope Saint John Paul II appointed Bishop Gregory as the sixth archbishop of the Archdiocese of Atlanta, and he was installed on January 17, 2005.
+After having served as an Associate Pastor of Our Lady of Perpetual Help Parish in Glenview, IL as a member of the faculty of St. Mary of the Lake Seminary in Mundelein and as a Master of Ceremonies to Cardinals John Cody and Joseph Bernardin, he was ordained an Auxiliary Bishop of Chicago on December 13, 1983.
+On February 10, 1994, he was installed as the seventh Bishop of the Diocese of Belleville, IL where he served for the next eleven years.
+On December 9, 2004, Pope Saint John Paul II appointed Bishop Gregory as the sixth Archbishop of the Archdiocese of Atlanta, and he was installed on January 17, 2005.
 Pope Francis appointed him as the seventh Archbishop of the Archdiocese of Washington on April 4, 2019.
 He was installed on May 21, 2019.
-On October 25, 2020, Pope Francis named Archbishop Gregory one of thirteen new cardinals from around the world.
+On October 25, 2020, Pope Francis named then-Archbishop Gregory one of thirteen new cardinals from around the world.
 Cardinal Gregory was elevated by Pope Francis to the College of Cardinals in a November 28, 2020 Consistory in Rome.